How Attention Works

 Attention(Q, K, V) = softmax(Q × KT / √d) × V

-- Compare each Query with all Keys (dot product)
+- Compute compatibility scores between each Query and all Keys (dot product)

 Attention Calculation Steps